lanzizuan/Numbers/README.md

 # Travel Salesman Problem - Parallelization
-Modified from code of Noah Gift:https://github.com/noahgift/or
+Modified from Noah Gift's code: https://github.com/noahgift/or

 Use greedy algorithm to solve the Travel Salesman Problem and add parallelization to it.